playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 <!-- tabs:end -->

-Now that we have an initial testbed for our component, let's add a list of buttons with the names of the sidebar list items:
+Now that we have an initial testbed for our component let's add a list of buttons with the names of the sidebar list items:

 <!-- tabs:start -->